-DigiCert's authentication mechanisms are protected securely when not in use and may only be accessed by actions of multiple trusted persons.
-Backups of CA Private Keys are securely stored off-site and require two-person access.
-Re-activation of a backed-up CA Private Key (unwrapping) requires the same security and multi-person control as when performing other sensitive CA Private Key operations.
+If otherwise not stated in one of the above documents, backups of CA Private Keys are securely stored off-site and require two- person access.
+Re-activation of a backed-up CA Private Key (unwrapping) requires the same security and multi-person control as when performing other sensitive CA Private Key operations based on section 5.2.2.